 Foundations of modal symbolic learning

-We study the foundations of symbolic learning methods lifted to the case of modal logic.
-Our purpose it to define a complete symbolic framework that includes data analysis, model learning and evaluation, post-hoc symbolic model analysis, and model visualization.
-Our framework is the basis on which we develop our applied projects; it is completely open-source, written in the language Julia.
+We study the foundations of symbolic learning methods, with special focus on the potential of modal logic.
+Our purpose it to define a complete symbolic framework that includes data analysis, model learning and evaluation, post-hoc model analysis, and model visualization.
+Our framework is the basis onto which we develop our applied projects; its implementation, Sole.jl, is completely open-source, and written in the Julia programming language.

 EEG reading and interpreting